- Information on time management

 You can add and edit the following information:

 - Initial time: estimated time to complete the task

 - Achieved time: time spent on the task

 - Remaining time: remaining time required to complete the task (or for the member to complete their work)

-These different indicators can be modified.
+These different times can be modified.
 However, the other information are automatically adjusted according to the modifications made.

 - Total time: completed time added to the remaining time (if indicated), otherwise total of the initial times